BriannaSilva/BriannaSilva/README.md

 - 👀 I’m interested in Ux|Ui design and front-end web development.
 - 🌱 I’m currently practising JavaScript.
 - 💞️ I’m looking to collaborate on projects that would help me build up my portfolio.
-- 📫 How to reach me at brianna.leonela@gmail.com
+- 📫 You can reach me at brianna.leonela@gmail.com

 <!---
 BriannaSilva/BriannaSilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.